top of page

 To radically alter the current trajectory of climate change, we must fundamentally shift how we design and conceptualize solutions.
 The era of 'adding women and stirring' to retrofit solutions is no longer sufficient; we must now design solutions for people, particularly those in the most vulnerable populations.
 Recognizing that women face heightened vulnerability due to limited asset ownership, restricted access to information and financing, and enduring gendered social norms, we must understand the realities of women at the forefront of climate change.
 Consequently, our climate solutions must be crafted to generate sustainable and long-term impacts for women and girls.
 Initiating awareness campaigns, conducting research, and fostering connections for shared ideas and insights represent a valuable first step.
 CIFAR is unwaveringly committed to advancing and continuing these conversations as an alliance.

-Further resources on this topic can be found here
+Further resources on this topic can be found here.

 To learn more about the CIFAR Alliance, https://www.cifaralliance.org/